 The RAD Center team provides assessment and intervention services designed to help children who are experiencing difficulty with word decoding, reading fluency, and/or reading comprehension.
 These services are provided to the community on a sliding scale fee basis with the goal that they can be affordable for all.

-The Center for Applied Policy in Education (CAP-Ed) at UC Davis facilitates the nexus of research, policy, and practice.
+The Center for Applied Policy in Education (CAP-Ed) at UC Davis facilitates the nexus of research, policy, and practice with a commitment to eliminating inequities in schooling and providing learning opportunities for diverse students.
 CAP-Ed connects education leaders and practitioners with nonpartisan, research-supported information and expertise from scholars and policymakers.
 Our services and publications foster a thoughtful, well-informed education system in California encompassing policy makers and those implementing policy in schools and districts.

 The Center for Community and Citizen Science is a home to programs and partnerships that revolutionize how—and with whom—science gets done.
 Based on a foundation of research excellence, the Center helps scientists, communities, and citizens collaborate on science to address environmental problems as a part of civic life.